Road Trippin Through Oregon

 - Do not bury garbage – bears can dig it up.

 - Avoid trails with bear tracks or bear signs.

 - Make noise when hiking, talking or music.

 - When or if you see a bear, leave the area.

 - Keep away from bear cubs.

 - Carry a whistle.

 Find the entire checklist for campers and hikers at the Oregon Department of Fish and Wildlife; Learn more here: www.odfw.com

 Visiting the state of Oregon definitely did not disappoint.
 It has been on my bucket list for quite some time.
-We are so thankful to have had the opportunity to explore the spectacular coastal cliffs, gorgeous landscapes, and amazing nature.
-It is truly amazing when you encounter something unexpected and it significantly enhances your overall experience.
-We hope to return someday and journey even further into this gorgeous state!
+When you encounter the unexpected, it can sometimes enhance your overall experience.
+Our plan is to return someday and journey further into this gorgeous state!
 Hint: Look for more hiking adventures!

 ⭐️⭐️Have you been to Oregon?
 What did you enjoy most?
 Did you explore any hiking trails?
 Please comment and let me know if you have more ideas of other areas we can explore throughout Oregon.